pa4080/mw-PrivateWikiAccessControl/README.md

 ## Updates

 * I will issue a branch of this extension after each MediaWiki's branch that I'm following on my production or test environment.
-* After a branch is issued I do no intent to apply further edits to it, so most recent updates will be available in the master branch of this repository.
+* After a branch is issued I do not intent to apply further edits to it, so most recent updates will be available in the master branch of this repository.